fuqunaga/RosettaUI/README.md

 # Tips

-## Disable keyboard input outside the UI when typing in UI
+## Disable keyboard input when typing in UI

 When using InputSystem, set `RosettaUIRoot.disableKeyboardInputWhileUITyping=true (default)` to disable keyboard input while typing in UI.
 ```csharp